-The board on Thursday approved a smaller version of the building that board members had earlier panned as over-the-top.
+Santa Rosa’s Design Review Board on Thursday approved a smaller version of the Dick’s Sporting Goods that board members had earlier panned as over-the-top.

-Mall developer Codding Enterprises trimmed 10 feet off the height of the towering entryway, from nearly 50 feet to about 40, in response to board criticism, according to city planner Bill Rose.
+Mall developer Codding Enterprises trimmed 10 feet off the height of the proposed store’s towering entryway, from nearly 50 feet to about 40, in response to board criticism, according to city planner Bill Rose.

 Changes were also made to make the entryway seem less like a billboard and more an integrated part of the building, said Kirstie Moore, development director at Codding Enterprises.